Good People of vitruta: Ecem Korkmaz Gelal

 happened.
 Following the festivals in this season in Istanbul, reviewing the films, running around the streets of Beyoğlu according to those film sessions, having a meal at Ara Cafe, drinking a coffee at Urban...
 Just because of this ritual, Beyoğlu is always very valuable to me.

-By the way, I know you enjoy listening to podcasts.
+I also know you enjoy listening to podcasts!

 Ecem's picks: